Luminary0528/Data-Science-Practice/README.md

 - Worked on sorting values and sorting indexes.
 - Understood DataFrame copying vs referencing.
 - Practiced handling data with Pandas methods.

-- Add data visualization using Matplotlib/Seaborn
-- Work on more structured real-world datasets
+- Work on more structured real-world datasets.
-- Try building a mini data project with proper questions & insights

 ## 👩‍💻 About Me